Peterish/PishTokens/README.md

 Follow these steps to get the project up and running on your local machine.

 - Copy the Pish.sol code to Remix IDE
--Compile and deploy the contract
+- Compile and deploy the contract
 - Interact with the deployed contract through transactions like transfers, minting, and burning.

 ## Author